adur1990/Pass-for-macOS/README.md

 	</center>
 </figure>

 Since Passafari uses the host app to handle the security related password stuff, it has to run all the time.
-But you can safely close the window, just leave the app running.

-Further, you can decide if an icon should be shown in the dock or the status bar or both or none.
+To give the host app some meaning instead of just "beeing there", you can either click on the status bar item or use the `shift-ctrl-p` shortcur to open a popover.
+In this popover, you can search passwords and copy the to your clipboard for 45 seconds, exactly as `pass -c <password>` does.

 ### The extension
 The extension has two modes.
 You can click the toolbar item or use a shortcut.